-r It is not well articulated on how this will operate as a core.
+It is not well articulated on how this will operate as a core.
 Some institutional support is lacking.
 Details of the space are lacking.
-GWG Votes Is the project feasible?
-Yes: 8 The stem cell-based models proposed, including those that replicate epiblast and extraembryonic tissues, are robust and in line with the latest advancements in the field.
+Is the project feasible?
+The stem cell-based models proposed, including those that replicate epiblast and extraembryonic tissues, are robust and in line with the latest advancements in the field.
 The establishment of such models in the program director's lab further supports their viability.
 The project is feasible but the technology proposed also has significant risks and therefore might be too premature to offer as an SRL service.
 It is very likely that lots of exploratory work would need to be performed to establish standardization and reproducibility.
 The institution's Center for Science, Society, and Public Policy will be involved in ethical issues surrounding embryo models.
 The proposal should further address long-term feasibility given the evolving practices and oversight of embryo models.
-No: 6 The proposal did not convincingly demonstrate feasibility in light of the fact that policies, standards, and oversight for embryo culture in California are not yet established.
-GWG Votes Does the project effectively uphold the principles of diversity, equity and inclusion?
-Yes: 1 • none No: 13 The CIRM Bridges program is mentioned but it is not clear that the program director understands what this program is, as the people to be trained in the SRL, as proposed in the text, are not Bridges students.
+The proposal did not convincingly demonstrate feasibility in light of the fact that policies, standards, and oversight for embryo culture in California are not yet established.
+Does the project effectively uphold the principles of diversity, equity and inclusion? • none The CIRM Bridges program is mentioned but it is not clear that the program director understands what this program is, as the people to be trained in the SRL, as proposed in the text, are not Bridges students.
 The DEI plans consist of vague language that appears to have been pulled from other sources.
-This pacting only provided a list of petertial recourses or evicting programs, which are not appears to have been pulled from other sources.
 This section only provided a list of potential resources or existing programs, which are not really connected to the resource centers.
 Ethical issues regarding embryo models are not adequately discussed.
 The plan reads as boilerplate institution information.
 The DEI plan is insufficient, and more details are needed This is not well-developed and needs improvement.
+This needs to be developed fully.